 Another application is in improving childcare.
-Here, EP researchers recommend maximum physical contact between caregiver and infant (extended breast-feeding, carrying on the body, and co-sleeping) and immediate and sensitive response to any sign of distress (e.g. crying or fussing).
+Here, EP researchers recommend maximum physical contact between caregiver and infant (extended breast-feeding, carrying on the body, and cosleeping) and immediate and sensitive response to any sign of distress (e.g. crying or fussing).
 On the other hand, older children should be allowed to play and explore freely as soon as they feel autonomous enough.
-Such nurturing but permissive parenting style, at least in hunter-gatherers, appears to provide the foundation for the development of a healthy, self-confident personality, and for what is called "secure attachment" in interpersonal relationships (Schön & Silvén, 2007; Narvaez et al., 2011).
+Such nurturing but permissive parenting style, at least in hunter-gatherers, appears to provide the foundation for the development of a healthy, self-confident personality, and for what is called "secure attachment" in interpersonal relationships (Schön & Silvén, 2007; Narvaez et al., 2012).

 EP further provides an explanation for the often-observed asymmetry between positive and negative emotions, and their corresponding cognitive biases.
 We tend to feel good by default (the "positivity offset"), because that motivates us to explore, take on challenges, and thus build the mental and physical resources that ensure long-term survival (Fredrickson, 2004).
 On the other hand, we tend to overreact to possible threats (the "negativity bias"), because that protects us against potentially lethal harm.
-Therefore, people behave like "paranoid optimists" (Haselton & Nettle, 2006): in general overconfident about their own abilities, but quick to get frightened or upset by low probability dangers.
+Therefore, people behave like "paranoid optimists" (Haselton & Nettle, 2006): in general overconfident about their own abilities (e.g. in getting a project done on time or answering questions correctly), but quick to get frightened by low probability dangers (e.g. a plane crash or a terrorist attack).

 In conclusion, evolutionary psychology has proven its value in generating testable new hypotheses about human cognition, emotion, and innate preferences, by assuming that our mind is adapted to our ancestral way of life, the environment of evolutionary adaptedness.
-While several non-trivial hypotheses have already been confirmed, more tests are needed, and many more fruitful predictions are likely to be derived from our increasing understanding of the human EEA.
+While several nontrivial hypotheses have already been confirmed, more tests are needed, and many more fruitful predictions are likely to be derived from our increasing understanding of the human EEA.
 Such theories and observations are likely in particular to extend and unify our understanding of the conditions for human wellbeing.